Skip to main content

 Sprint Planning Agenda Handout Screenshot

-In the DPM Membership templates library, you’ll find a pre-made agenda, checklist, and email that you can download and tweak to fit the sprint planning needs of your team.
-This will speed up your prep time and set you up for a productive and useful sprint planning session.
+In the DPM Membership templates library, you’ll find a downloadable agenda, checklist, and email that you can tweak to fit the sprint planning needs of your team.
+This set you up for a productive and useful sprint planning session.

 Daily Scrum (Daily Stand-up Meeting)

-The daily Scrum is the team’s chance to get together, celebrate recent accomplishments, define a plan for the day’s work, and identify any blockers.
+The daily Scrum is the team’s chance to celebrate recent accomplishments, define a plan for the day, and identify any blockers in the Scrum project.

-This Scrum event provides a frequent and regular opportunity for the team to get together and communicate individual progress toward the sprint goal.
-It’s not a status update.
+This Scrum event is a frequent and regular opportunity where the team meets to communicate individual progress toward the sprint goal.
+It’s not a status update, but should illuminate any impediments of the team.

 The Scrum master and the development team.
-The product owner is an optional attendee.
-On occasion, outside stakeholders can be invited to listen in to the daily Scrum.
+The product owner is optional.

 This one’s short!
 It should last no more than 15 minutes.
 Easier said than done.

-• Hold the meeting at the same time each day of the week (typically in the mornings), and do what you can to make this as routine for the Scrum team as possible.
+• Hold the meeting at the same time each day (typically in the mornings), and aim to make this as routine for the Scrum team as possible.

-• The daily stand-up should not be canceled if a leader or Scrum master cannot attend—the meeting is not for them, it is for the team; have the daily scrum.
+• The daily stand-up should not be canceled if a leader or Scrum master cannot attend.
+The meeting is for the team; have the daily scrum.

 Anything Else?

-The sprint review is the Scrum event where all work completed during the sprint can be showcased to the stakeholders.
+The sprint review meeting is the Scrum event where all work completed during the previous sprint can be showcased to the stakeholders.

 At the conclusion of each sprint, the sprint review provides a platform for the development team to showcase all of the work that has been completed.
-This allows stakeholders to see things sooner than later and inspect or adapt the product as it emerges.
+This allows stakeholders to inspect or adapt the product as it emerges.

-Sprint reviews can be conducted in a casual “Demo Friday” nature or can be set up to be more structured.
-This all depends on several variables of the Scrum team, such as product life cycle and release planning.
+Sprint reviews can be conducted in a casual nature or they can be more structured.
+This can depend on product life cycle and release planning.

 The Scrum team—product owner, development team, and Scrum master.
-It will also typically include a mixture of management, outside stakeholders, customers, and even developers from other projects.
-In terms of who needs to be there, this Scrum event is more fluid than the others.
+It may also include a mixture of management or outside stakeholders.

 • The product owner should be asking questions to the stakeholders, gathering feedback, and also providing answers to any that arise.